 To avoid technical issues on test day, please use Google Chrome to take the exam.
 If you’re already a Chrome user, verify that you’re using the most current version.

 Please read the following guidelines before registering:

 - You will need 2 sheets of blank paper and a pencil before starting the exam.
 You will need to show these to the proctor.

-- You will be required to have a clean desk or table surface without items on it.
+- You are required to have a clear desk or table surface, free from disallowed items.

 - You must use a computer that will be able to run Zoom software and has a webcam and microphone.
 If this is a desktop the webcam must be separate as the proctor will require you to show them the room you’re testing in.